The Impact of Emerging Technology on Equipment

 If a data center goes down in a distribution facility, it could leave delivery trucks idle for hours or days, backing up deliveries and infuriating customers.
 “Even with robust operating systems and data backup programs, the time it takes to recover from a data system breakdown can significantly disrupt a company’s business,” says Andy Skelton, a Travelers Risk Control professional.
 “The time to recover normal operations can be further delayed if the recovery plan is not smoothly implemented.”

 Skelton encourages customers to regularly practice their backup plans and test batteries, UPS systems and redundant cooling systems.
-“Simply having a recovery plan is not enough,” Skelton adds, “a backup plan needs to be well documented, known and understood by key personnel and routinely tested to help ensure a company can respond adequately to unanticipated events.”
+“Simply having a recovery plan is not enough,” Skelton adds.
+“A backup plan needs to be well documented, known and understood by key personnel and routinely tested to help ensure a company can respond adequately to unanticipated events.”

 Source